 - When setting up automation within Insightly Service, automation time triggers implement based off calendar hours rather than schedule hours.

-A ticket's SLA policy is recorded in a ticket record's Details tab.; users can also see how much SLA time is remaining before the next action is due.
+When an SLA policy is applied to a ticket, that event will be recorded in that ticket’s Audit Log tab.
+A ticket's SLA policy is recorded in a ticket record's Details tab, where users can review how much SLA time is remaining before the next action is due.
 Once a ticket has the status of Closed or Solved, it will no longer display an assigned SLA policy.
 SLA functionality can differ based on the status of a ticket:

 |New||SLA countdown will be active.
 If the ticket is placed On Hold, the countdown will pause immediately and will resume once the status is updated to New, Pending or Open.|